-As discussed in the introduction, the reflection on the standards during the self-evaluation led AHC to recognize that in order to ensure institutional effectiveness into the future, recent developments external to the college needed to be integrated into the processes that were initially developed in and revised in 2013-14.
-The primary initiatives that AHC identified include
+As discussed in the introduction, the reflection on the standards during the selfevaluation lead AHC to recognize that in order to ensure institutional effectiveness into the future, recent developments external to the college needed to be integrated into institutional planning processes.
+The primary initiatives that AHC identified include:

 - a.
-Externally mandated Student Equity and Student Success and Support Program (3SP) Plans - b.
+Externally mandated Student Equity and 3SP Plans - b.
 Online Education Initiative - c.
 Increased emphasis on basic skills transition to college level work - i.
 Common Assessment Initiative/Multiple measures - ii.
 Acceleration of students through developmental education - d.
 Focus on Job Training outcomes and skills builders data analysis - i.
-Board of Governors Task Force on Workforce, Job Creation and a Strong Economy Recommendations (also known as the "Strong Workforce Initiative") - ii.
-Doing What Matters for Jobs and the Economy Strategic Framework - iii.
-LaunchBoard, a statewide data system that provides data to California community colleges on effectiveness of career and technical education (CTE) programs - e.
+Strong Workforce Initiative - ii.
+Doing What Matters - iii.
+Launch Board Employment Data - e.
 Institutional Effectiveness Partnership Initiative Goals - f.
 AB104 (Adult Education)

-The environmental factors that the self-evaluation team focused on include:
+The environmental factors that the selfevaluation team focused on include: